 It's sometimes trickier than you might think finding someone (other than a younger cousin) to gratefully accept gently used toys.
 One way to recycle last year's favorites is by donating them to thrift shops.
 The Salvation Army, American Red Cross, and a long list of local hospitals, churches, and other worthy charities operate thrift stores where some families are looking to buy second-hand treasures to thrill a new round of kids.
 And this year in particular, local chapters of the Salvation Army and Red Cross in Los Angeles and Ventura County are able to share toys and other donations with families who have lost so much so close to the holidays.

 Los Angeles County Toy Loan is another great option for donating second-hand toys in good condition.
 This wonderful program has been around since the Great Depression, lending toys to needy families on an honor system, much like public libraries.

 Other charities hope to share in the thrill we get from buying something new by asking donors to bring new toys for kids in need.
 The following annual holiday programs accept donations of new, unwrapped toys, which they pass on to little ones for Christmas:

 Toys for Tots is probably the most famous of the holiday toy drives.
 Operated by the Marine Corps each holiday season, the charity brings gifts to less fortunate children all over the country.
 You've likely driven by signs somewhere already, but check the list of LA drop-off locations to find all the options.

-Finally, Metrolink Holiday TrainFest and Toy Drive is this year's new event, replacing the old Metrolink Toy Express.
-The festival at Union Station offers tours of vintage trains and visits with Santa Claus in return for donations of unwrapped toys.
-Hop a train downtown on December 17, 2016, to enjoy the festival and help the toy drive.
+Finally, Union Station Holiday TrainFest and Toy Drive is the new version of the old Metrolink Toy Express.
+This festival at Union Station offers tours of vintage trains and visits with Santa Claus in return for donations of unwrapped toys.
+Hop a train downtown on December 16, 2017, to enjoy the festival and help the toy drive.

 Post originally published November 17, 2011